ibm-cloud-docs/assistant/web-chat-basics.md

 The web chat uses the following methods to track users:

-- You can pass in a de—identified userID either as part of a secure JWT or as a string passed to `instance.updateUserID` method.
-If you are using advanced security features, the userID is derived from the sub claim in the JWT.
+- You can pass in a de—identified user ID either as part of a secure JWT or as a string passed to `instance.updateUserID` method.
+If you are using advanced security features, the user ID is derived from the sub claim in the JWT.
 - If you do not pass an identifier for the user when the session begins, the web chat creates one for you.
 It creates a first-party cookie with a generated anonymous ID.
 The cookie remains active for 45 days.
 If the same user returns to your site later in the month and chats with your assistant again, the web chat integration recognizes the user.
 And you are charged only once when the same anonymous user interacts with your assistant multiple times in a single month.

 For more information about billing, see [User-based plans explained](/docs/assistant?topic=assistant-services-information#services-information-user-based-plans).